Global coronavirus deaths exceed quarter of a million - Reuters tally

 By Jane Wardell and Gayle Issa

-May 4 (Reuters) - Global coronavirus deaths reached 250,000 on Monday after recorded infections topped 3.5 million, a Reuters tally of official government data showed, although the rate of fatalities has slowed.
+SYDNEY/LONDON, May 5 (Reuters) - Global coronavirus deaths rose past a quarter of a million on Monday after infections topped 3.5 million, a Reuters tally of official government data showed, even as several countries began easing lockdowns designed to contain the pandemic.

 North America and European countries accounted for most of the new deaths and cases reported in recent days, but numbers were rising from smaller bases in Latin America, Africa and Russia.

-That easily exceeds the estimated 140,000 deaths worldwide in 2018 caused by measles, and compares with around 3 million to 5 million cases of severe illness caused annually by seasonal influenza, according to the World Health Organization (WHO).
+That easily exceeds the estimated 140,000 deaths worldwide from measles in 2018, and compares with around 3 million to 5 million cases of severe illness caused each year by seasonal influenza, according to the World Health Organization (WHO).

 While the current trajectory of COVID-19 falls far short of the 1918 Spanish flu, which infected an estimated 500 million people, killing at least 10% of patients, experts worry the available data is underplaying the true impact of the pandemic.

-The concerns come as several countries begin to ease strict lockdowns that have been credited with helping contain the spread of the virus.

 "We could easily have a second or a third wave because a lot of places aren't immune," Peter Collignon, an infectious diseases physician and microbiologist at Canberra Hospital, told Reuters.
-He noted the world was well short of herd immunity, which requires around 60% of the population to have recovered from the disease.
+The world was well short of herd immunity, which requires around 60% of the population to have recovered from the disease, he noted.

 The first death linked to COVID-19 was reported on Jan.
 10 in Wuhan, China, after the coronavirus first emerged there in December.
-Global fatalities grew at a rate of 1-2% in recent days, down from 14% on March 21, according to the Reuters data.
+The number of deaths reported in a single day hit a peak of 10,229 just a week ago on April 29.
+The rate of the daily increase in deaths has slowed to 1%-2% in recent days from a high of 14% on March 21.

 Mortality rates from recorded infections vary greatly from country to country.